tarsius/emacsair.me/_posts/2017-09-01-magit-walk-through.md

 This article demonstrates some of Magit's most essential features in order to give you an impression of how the interface works.
-It also hints at some of the design principals behind that interface.
+It also hints at some of the design principles behind that interface.

 But this is only the tip of the iceberg.
 Magit is a complete interface to Git, which does not limit itself to the "most essential